-As I’ve mentioned in all my articles, UPSC is a tough nut to crack, but with a focused study plan spread out throughout one year, you can achieve your dream of becoming a civil servant.
+As you all know, UPSC is a tough nut to crack, but with a focused study plan spread out throughout one year, you can achieve your dream of becoming a civil servant.

 With preparation spanning out 365 days, it is natural for any aspirant to face the issue of how to concentrate on studies for UPSC exams.
-In this article, I will cover easy and practical tips that you can comfortably adopt in your everyday study schedule for increased concentration.
+In this article, you will get easy and practical tips that you can comfortably adopt in your everyday study schedule for increased concentration.

 With better concentration, you have access to:

-- Better understanding of multiple concepts in limited time
+- A better understanding of multiple concepts in limited time

 - A sharp and active memory